supportpal/api-client-php/README.md

 $savedComment = $api->postComment($commentObject);
 ```

-For unsupported APIs, you can send a generic request
+For API end points unsupported by this library, you can send a generic request:

 ```php
 $commentDataArray = [
     'text'         => 'text',